-The selected materials included in this section should provide evidence of the applicant's achievements, knowledge and/or creative contributions, impact in scholarship, and professional activity.
+The materials included in this section should provide evidence of the applicant's achievements, knowledge and/or creative contributions, impact in scholarship, and professional activity.
 The supportive materials should be intentionally selected.
 The selected materials correspond to the period of evaluation.
-The applicant's CV is used to present a comprehensive listing of one's scholarship, research, creative, and professional activities.
-An optional summary table of the applicant's scholarship and professional activity materials selected for inclusion in the Part 1 of the portfolio as evidence of the relevant promotion and/or tenure criteria may be included at the beginning of this section.
+The applicant's CV is used to present a comprehensive listing of one's scholarship, research, practice, creative, and professional activities.
+An optional summary table of the applicant's scholarship, practice, and/or creative activity and professional activity materials selected for inclusion in the Part 1 of the portfolio as evidence of the relevant promotion and/or tenure criteria may be included at the beginning of this section.

-The activities listed in this document are common examples of scholarship, creative, and professional activity; however, it is not meant to be exhaustive.
+The activities listed in this document are common examples of scholarship, practice, creative, and professional activity; however, it is not meant to be exhaustive.
 For additional information, refer to the promotion and/or tenure provisions in the University Faculty Handbook and in corresponding college, department, or unit documents.

 F.1.
-Scholarship and Creative Activity
+Scholarship and Creative Activity (for Tenure Track/Tenured faculty)

-Present evidence of the applicant's scholarship, research, and/or creative activity and accomplishments.
+Present evidence of the applicant's scholarship, research, practice, and/or creative activity and accomplishments.
 Examples include scholarly activities in defined areas leading to publication of peer-reviewed books, articles, chapters, and professional publications; creative works of literature, art, or invention which result in peer-reviewed publications or juried exhibits, performances, and patents; establishing evidence-based practice protocol; and professionally recognized invited or peer-selected publications.
-Supportive evidence includes a single copy of the book or publication, reports, programs, consulting contracts, proposals for research, scholarly, or creative activity, and/or creative works placed in juried exhibitions or performances.
+Supportive evidence includes a copy of the book or publication, reports, programs, consulting contracts, proposals for research, scholarly, or creative activity, and/or creative works placed in juried exhibitions or performances.
 For publications not yet published, include documentation indicating acceptance or status.
-List and evidence professional honors, grants, and awards, if applicable.
+Include evidence of professional honors, grants, and awards, if applicable.

-Present evidence that demonstrates the relevance and impact of the applicant's scholarship, research, and/or creative activity in one's discipline and/or interdisciplinary area, as well as scholarship of teaching and learning and/or scholarship of engagement.
+Present evidence that demonstrates the relevance and impact of the applicant's scholarship, research, and/or creative activity in one's discipline and/or interdisciplinary area, in the scholarship of teaching and learning, and/or the scholarship of engagement.
 Also provide context of the applicant's scholarly and creative activities, such as information on the publications or venues, citation data, and/or published reviews of the applicant's exhibitions, performances, and works.
 For scholarly works and creative activities not listed above as an example, the applicant should explain the relevance and impact of the contributions.